Introduction

 as the last argument of the template function reduce< Device >

 .
-It is an idempotent element (see Idempotence).
-It is an element which, for given operation, does not change the result.
+It is an identity element for given operation, i.e., an element which does not change the result of the operation.
 For addition, it is zero.
-The result looks as follows.

 host_v = [ 1, 1, 1, 1, 1, 1, 1, 1, 1, 1 ]